Code-Institute-Submissions/josephWoodland-MS3-campaign-DB_OctResub/readme.md

 ## Design

-The design elements were influenced and informed by the client’s brief, that everything should be simple and not unique, but familiar.
+The design elements were influenced and informed by the client’s brief.
+Everything should be simple and not unique but familiar.

 ### Font

 ### Copy

-- Arial and as a back up sans-serif
+- Arial and as a backup sans-serif

 ### Main colours